About Center for Learning Health System Sciences

 - Seamlessly integrate research, care delivery, and continuous improvement to create new knowledge and directly improve care

 Healthcare Innovation Program for Implementation & Evaluation (HI-PIE)

 Define optimal methods for studying care.
-HI-PIE includes a partnership with the Minnesota Evidence-Based Practice Center and the Rapid Prospective Evaluation Program.
+HI-PIE includes the Rapid Prospective Evaluation unit and a partnership with the Minnesota Evidence-Based Practice Center in the Evidence Synthesis unit.